PDF Password Protection and Encryption

 To receive the maximum benefit of PDF password protection, security and encryption, the file creator must understand encryption choices and how to use PDF password features properly.

-PDF User Password
+PDF Password for User

 The file creator may add a User Password (open password) to control opening and viewing the PDF file.
 The User will need the PDF file and the User Password, and could give the file and password to an unauthorized person.
 Or, the user may not keep the password secure, allowing others to discover the password and open the file.
 Failure to keep the user password secure is the biggest security risk for PDF password protection.